Dawson206/Tec40-45-Gas-Planning/README.md

 # Tec 40-45 Gas Planning Sheet

-A **CustomTkinter-based desktop application** for scuba gas planning.
+A **CustomTkinter-based desktop application** for scuba technical gas planning.
 This tool helps divers and instructors quickly calculate and document gas requirements, rock bottom reserves, decompression stops, and emergency reserves for **Tec 40–45 level dives**.

 The app supports saving/loading plans as JSON, exporting to PDF for record-keeping, and includes built-in calculation logic for ATA, SAC, gas volumes, and reserve estimates.